 In the context of a web application, entity framework is the first page of options that you can enable.
 After enabling (or skipping) the entity framework option, the wizard-like tool steps through several additional web provider pages (see Section 7.2, “Web Providers”).
 You can enable entity framework alone and skip the other web providers, or selectively enable other providers in the same session.

 With MySQL for Visual Studio 1.2.9 (or higher) installed, Entity Framework 6 is the only version to select, as the following figure shows.
 Previous versions of MySQL for Visual Studio permit you to configure your application to use Entity Framework 5 or 6.
 (Prior to version 1.2.9, this tool was named MySQL Website Configuration.)
-Note that the current version of MySQL Connector/NET no longer supports Entity Framework 5.
+The current version of MySQL Connector/NET no longer supports Entity Framework 5.

 To include entity framework options, select Use MySQL with Entity Framework, ensure that an Entity Framework version is selected, and then click to advance to the membership provider options.
 To skip configuring entity framework options, deselect the Use MySQL with Entity Framework check box.